martijndevries/HandwrittenEquationRendering/README.md

     <li> In <b>CNN_training.ipynb</b>, I load in the image data of individua models an train an efficientNetB0 model to classify individual symbols </li>
     <li> In <b> equation_rendering.ipynb</b>, I develop the final step of the pipeline to turn a list of predictions into an equation </li>
      </ol>
-     Additionally, there are 3 .py files that helper functions that contain the majority of the pre and post-processing code:
+     Additionally, there are 3 .py files with helper functions that contain the majority of the pre and post-processing code:
      <ol>
        <li> The file <b>box_positions.py</b> contains the BoxPositions class, which is used in the pre-processing pipeline to compare the bounding boxes of symbols in various ways </li>
     <li>The file <b>resolve_symbols.py</b> contains the code for the pre-processing step </li>
     <li> The file <b>render_equations.py </b>contains most of the code for the post-processing step </li>
     </ol>
-      Finally, the file equation_app.py contains a streamlit application that runs the code
+      Finally, the file equation_app.py contains a streamlit application that runs the full pipeline.
 </li>
     <li> The directory <code>./CNN_model/</code> contains the trained efficientNetB0 model, used to make predictions on images of individual symbols, as well as a txt file with all the class labels in order </li>
        <li> The directory <code>./img_data/</code> is used for the image data that the model is trained on and that the pipeline is evaluated on.
 Because of storage space, only 3 handwritten equations by me are included, in <code>./img_data/handwritten/</code>.
 The other files and directories are created in the data processing notebook </li>
    <li> The directory <code>./figures</code> contains all the figures that are saved during the analysis in the notebooks, in .png formats </li>
-    <li> The slides for the project presentation are in the file <code>equation_rendering_slides.pdf</code> </li>
+    <li> The slides for the project presentation are in <code>equation_rendering_slides.pdf</code> </li>
 </ul>